Information for parents

 This video features interviews with parents and children talking about their sporting lives.

-How to support your child emotionally and practically
+How to support your child emotionally and practically in sport

 • listen to your child about their experiences in their sport or activity